-Welcome to 2130 Filbert Street, an immaculately designed residence in the heart of San Francisco’s Cow Hollow neighborhood.
-Arguably one of the most special and charming homes on the Northside of the city, this turn of the century carriage house has been through many evolutions in its lifetime.
-Its most recent updates took place in 2009, 2016 again in 2019.
+Welcome to 2130 Filbert Street, an immaculately designed residence in the heart of San Francisco’s Cow Hollow neighborhood!
+This turn of the century carriage house has been through many evolutions in its lifetime.
+Its most recent updates took place in 2009, 2016, and 2019-2020.

-In 2009, the home underwent a transformative renovation.
-The home was expanded and completely reframed, new systems were installed, and the floor plan was laid out to function as a three-story single-family home.
+In 2009, the home underwent a transformative renovation by a developer.
+The home was expanded and reframed, new systems were installed, and the floor plan was laid out to function as a three-story home.

-As you reach the top floor, be prepared to be wowed by the bright and open entertaining level.
-This great room is a large public space with living, dining and kitchen all flowing into one another and a powder room discreetly hidden.
-This level features skylights, a gas fireplace with new marble surround, integrated sound system including 5.1 surround, 65” Sony flatscreen, Klipsch subwoofer, and a cozy corner to indulge in a good novel.
-One of the most dramatic features of the home is the collapsable Nana Wall at the kitchen that runs the full width of the residence.
-In seconds, the entire back wall disappears so that the easily accessible deck can be enjoyed anytime.
-With glimpses of the Golden Gate Bridge, Palace of Fine Arts, and Pacific Heights, this is the spot for gorgeous sunsets!
+One of the most dramatic features of the home is the collapsable Nana wall that runs the full width of the residence.
+In seconds, the entire back wall disappears so the deck can be enjoyed anytime.
+With glimpses of the Golden Gate Bridge, Palace of Fine Arts, and Pacific Heights, this is the spot to take in gorgeous sunsets!

-The kitchen features new marble counters along the perimeter, an island with Caesarstone top, new tiled backsplash, Thermador appliances including 6-burner gas range, dishwasher, SubZero refrigerator, and hood ventilation system.
-Sip coffee and work on your laptop, as the breakfast bar has a new power outlet strip integrated to the underside.
-For more formal dinners, the adjacent dining room can accommodate large gatherings and a custom chandelier hangs above the oversized table.
+The kitchen features white Caesarstone counters, tiled backsplash, Thermador appliances including 6-burner gas range with hood ventilation, dishwasher, SubZero refrigerator, and new wine fridge and microwave.
+The casual breakfast bar is the spot to enjoy your morning coffee and check messages on the laptop.
+For formal dinners, the adjacent dining room can accommodate large gatherings and a custom chandelier hangs above the 10-person dining table.

-On the roof are solar panels, which lead to a brand new solar inverter in the garage by Sunnyboy.
+Solar panels, which lead to a brand new solar inverter in the garage by Sunnyboy, are located on the roof.
 A Tesla charger was also professionally installed and is included.
-The entire house is programmed to be a smart home in collaboration with Control4, a luxury home automation company.
-The system allows total control of the home from anywhere in the world via smartphone or tablet.
+The house may be controlled from anywhere in the world using the Control4 system.

-2130 Filbert delivers on fine craftsmanship, layout, features, wow-factor, and technology, but what about the location?
-You really couldn’t ask for much more!
-The home is located in prime Cow Hollow.
-Within 60 seconds, you have two coffee shops - Michael Mina’s Indie Superette serving Lamille Coffee and Rapha Cycle Club, which pours Verve.
-Fitness buffs will enjoy Equinox, Soul Cycle, Core Power Yoga, and a plethora of pilates studios, all within a few blocks.
-Union, Fillmore and Chestnut Streets are all easily accessible and teeming with restaurants, nightlife, and boutique shops.
-Luke’s Local, a revered grocer, is scheduled to open on Union Street in 2020.
-Saturday Farmer’s Market trips to Fort Mason and Sunday strolls to Off the Grid are par for the course when you live in this amazing neighborhood.
-Grab a coffee and your pup and head out!
+2130 Filbert is located in prime Cow Hollow.
+Within 60 seconds, there are two coffee shops - Michael Mina’s Indie Superette serving Lamill Coffee and Rapha Cycle Club.
+Fitness fanatics will enjoy Equinox, Soul Cycle, Core Power Yoga, and a plethora of pilates studios, all within a few blocks.
+Union, Fillmore, and Chestnut Streets are all easily accessible and teeming with restaurants, nightlife, and boutique shops.
+Luke’s Local, a revered grocer, recently opened on Union Street in 2020 and features essentials plus prepared foods.
+Saturday Farmer’s Markets at Fort Mason and Sunday strolls to Off the Grid are par for the course when you live in this amazing neighborhood.
+Grab a coffee and head out!

-For those looking for outdoor activities, the home is a quick jog to the Waterfront or Presidio, and cyclists can head over the Golden Gate Bridge to bike the Marin Headlands.
+Nearby outdoor recreation abounds, as the home is a quick jog to the Waterfront and Presidio, and cyclists can head over the Golden Gate Bridge to bike the Marin Headlands.
 Moscone Rec Center, just a few blocks away, offers indoor and outdoor basketball, tennis, baseball diamonds, a dog run, two playgrounds, and plenty of grass to picnic.

 Real Estate Done Differently